 Epilepsy is the most common type of seizure disorder, but it’s not the only reason you can have a seizure.
 The experienced doctors at South Valley Neurology specialize in treating seizures and epilepsy, using in-depth testing to identify your type of epilepsy and prescribe the treatment you need to keep seizures under control.
-To schedule an appointment, use the online booking feature or call the office in San Jose, California, for pediatric care or the office in Morgan Hill, California, for older children and adult appointments.
+To schedule an appointment, please call our office number 669-207-0046.

 Your brain function depends on synchronized electrical impulses.
 When nerves fire abnormally and electrical activity goes out of control, you have a seizure.